jsiegenthaler/homebridge-eosstb/README.md

 * **profile**: The profile name to use to load the channel list.
 Optional, defaults to Shared if not found.
 The iOS device can only handle maximum 90 channels (a bit more but I hard limited it to 90).
 Most cable providers offer many more than 90 channels: my provider has 483.
 To ensure you have a meaningful list on your iOS device, setup a profile on your set-top box, and enter the profile name in the config.
 The channels from the profile will be loaded in order.
 If your profile is changed to the set-top box, the changes will be pushed to HomeKit.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found, and is hard limited to 90.
-The more channels configured, the longer the startup time after a Homebridge reboot.
+The more channels configured, the longer the start-up time after a Homebridge reboot.
 Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.

 * **showChannelNumbers**: Shows or hides the channel numbers in the channel selector in HomeKit.
 Values: true or false (default).
 If channel numbers are displayed, there is less room for the channel name.
 Optional, defaults to false (channel numbers are not displayed).

 * **channelNames**: Allows you to add unknown channel names, or to rename any channel as you wish.
 Required as some channels (e.g. Netflix) are not published on the master channel list.
 If a channel displays in your iOS device like this: "Channel SV09690", then check your TV to see the channel name, and add it to the config.
 An example is provided for Netflix.
 Optional, unknown channels are displayed as "Channel xxxxxxx" where xxxxxxx is the channelId.

-* **settopboxId**: DEPRECATED (NOT IN USE ANY MORE) Your set-topbox id.
+* **settopboxId**: DEPRECATED (NOT IN USE ANY MORE) Your set-top box id.
 Only needed if you have more than one EOS box, so that the plugin can control the correct box.
 The id is shown in the HomeBridge log and is in the format 3C36E4-EOSSTB-00xxxxxxxxxx (xxxxxxxxxx is actually your CA code).
 Optional, defaults to the first detected set-top box id in the mqtt traffic if not found.

 * **accessoryCategory**: The accessory category.
-This changes the image on the tile in Homekit.
+This changes the image on the tile in HomeKit.
 Allows you to use a TV or a Audio Receiver or a Set-Top Box (default).
 Available values are:  TV = any of "television", "tv", "TV", "TELEVISION".
 Audio Receiver = any of "receiver", "audio-receiver", "AUDIO_RECEIVER".
 Optional, defaults to TV Set-Top Box if the value is not recognised.

 * **playPauseButton**: The command issued to the EOS box when the Play/Pause button (**>||**) in the iOS remote is tapped.
 Normally MediaPause.
 Optional, defaults to MediaPause if not found.